-- The liabilities of the Lancashire County Council Pension Fund attributable to the Council are included in the Balance Sheet on an actuarial basis using the projected unit method i.e. an assessment of the future payments that will be made in relation to retirement benefits earned to date by the employees, based on assumptions about mortality rates, employee turnover rates, etc and projections of projected earnings for current employees.
+The liabilities of the Lancashire County Council Pension Fund attributable to the Council are included in the Balance Sheet on an actuarial basis using the projected unit method - i.e. an assessment of the future payments that will be made in relation to retirement benefits earned to date by the employees, based on assumptions about mortality rates, employee turnover rates, etc and projections of projected earnings for current employees.

-- Liabilities are discounted to their value at current prices, using a discount rate of 2.1% to 2.8% in 2021/2022 (2.1% to 2.4% in 2020/2021) based on gross of investment expenses.
+Liabilities are discounted to their value at current prices, using a discount rate of 2.8% to 4.8% in 2022/2023 (2.1% to 2.8% in 2021/2022) based in the indicative return on high quality corporate bonds.

-- The assets of the Lancashire County Council pension fund attributable to the Council are included in the Balance Sheet at their fair value:
+The assets of the Lancashire County Council pension fund attributable to the Council are included in the Balance Sheet at their fair value:

 - Unquoted securities professional estimate

 - Quoted securities current bid price

 - Unitised securities current bid price

 - Property market value